-From making books accessible for the blind to fighting ebola; from education in Uganda to open source hardware; from rethinking our cities to tales of heroism in Chechnya, Afghanistan and other places afflicted with conflict, TEDx Place des Nations was inspiring.
+From making books accessible for the blind to fighting ebola to education in Uganda to open source hardware to rethinking our cities to tales of heroism in Chechnya, Afghanistan and other places afflicted with conflict, TEDx Place des Nations was inspiring.

 Because I had arrived early, I had a great seat (third row centre with a desk) and was able to note down several observations for each speaker.
 It was interesting to review my notes and see the parallels between the different talks.
-Here are five observations.
+Here are five things I appreciated.

-Slides – Most of the speakers used slides to support their talks.
+Most of the speakers used slides to support their talks.
 A few of those slides were, in my opinion, cluttered with too much information.
 Fortunately, such slides were in the minority.
 Most slides had only a few key words or no words at all.
-There were great visuals.
-There were simple graphs and charts.
-There were some fascinating animations (e.g., tiny beams of light representing people moving about Geneva, based on data from their smart phones).
+There were great visuals, simple graphs and charts, and fascinating animations (e.g., tiny beams of light representing people moving about Geneva, based on data from their smart phones).
 When you keep your slides clean, they support your talk and don’t distract.

-Stories – Every speaker told at least one story.
+Every speaker told at least one story.
 Some stories were long; some stories were short.
-Some stories were personal; some stories were about third parties.
+There were personal stories and stories were about third parties.
 All stories added meaning and were memorable.
 The lesson?
 Tell stories.